 Q) Both the print and web version of Victory have a distinctive aesthetic.
 How important was it to develop a style and how pivotal of a role does photography play in your storytelling?

 My partner, Aaron Amaro, is an incredibly talented art director.
-He deserves lion’s share of credit for the look and feel and the caliber of and editing of the photography.
+He deserves a lion’s share of credit for the look and feel and the calibre of and editing of the photography.
 The aesthetic is extremely important—not at the expense of the text because a lot of hard work goes into the text, but I do think Victory is visually driven.
 I know that when I see people hold it, a lot of times they flip through first before they read.
 In some ways, it’s kind of like, even as a magazine, a print Tumblr if you flip through.

-For those that want to explore deeper, hopefully they go back and read all the text.
+For those that want to explore deeper, hopefully, they go back and read all the text.
 Leading with the visual is definitely a conscious choice and also where we felt there was space to do something that was different.

 Q) Victory also produces short films such Texas Six & Jimmy Snuka “SUPERFLY giving insight into the personal stories of athletes and their culture.
 What more can we expect from the film making side of Victory?

-We also recently collaborated with Mickey Duzyj and Grantland on The Perfect 18, a half animated short about Putt-Putt mini golf, which has gotten a tremendous reaction online and also aired twice on ESPN’s Sportscenter.
+We also recently collaborated with Mickey Duzyj and Grantland on The Perfect 18, a half animated short about Putt-Putt mini-golf, which has gotten a tremendous reaction online and also aired twice on ESPN’s Sportscenter.

 We have more short films in production and are committed to continuing this kind of storytelling.